These 9 Hidden Waterfalls In Iowa Will Take Your Breath Away

 Where are the most popular places to go hiking in Iowa?

 Iowa is a state that seems to be underrated in terms of its hiking.
-Let’s face it: when people think about hiking trips, they probably don’t think of Iowa – but maybe they should.
+Let’s face it: when people think about hiking trips, they probably don’t think of Iowa - but maybe they should.
 There are hundreds of highly-rated and much-beloved hiking trails throughout the entire state.
 Some of the favorites among locals and visitors alike are the Hitchcock Nature Center Loop Trail, at the Hitchcock Nature Area.
 It’s a bit difficult for less-experienced hikers, but trust us when we say it’s a slice of paradise and well worth the challenge.
 Maquoketa Caves Loop is an unforgettable hike that takes you through scenic landscapes and, for those who want to, offers up a chance to go spelunking.
 Both trails are highly popular and well-loved.
-Go on a hike for every month of the year with these awesome ideas.
+Go on a hike every month of the year with these awesome hiking ideas.

 What are some fun things to do in Iowa?

 Just about anything you can think of that’s fun to do in any other state can probably be found here, unless, of course, you’re looking for a major adventure park like Six Flags or Disneyland.
 You won’t find those here, but what you will find is an assortment of awesome parks, hiking trails, walking paths, and places to camp that you won’t find anywhere else.
 If adventure parks are what you seek, then Adventureland Park in Altoona might be exactly what you’re looking for.
-For those who prefer more nature in their relaxation, you can go camping, or explore any one of our more than 80 state parks and recreation areas.
-If you can dream it, you can probably do it – within reason, of course!
+For those who prefer nature in their relaxation, you can go camping, or explore any one of our more than 80 state parks and recreation areas.
+If you can dream it, you can probably do it - within reason, of course!

 Where can I find natural gems in Iowa?